An Excerpt: Apistli

 “Myth is truth.”

 “Sure,” he said.
-“But I mean it's not real.
+“But I mean it ain’t real.
 Teotilistli is not real.”

 “Of course not,” said Huin.
 “Neither are you, nor am I, nor is this room, nor is anything in it or outside of it.”

-“If this actually is teotilistli,” Apistli raised the cup before him, as if in offering, “and myth is truth, then why would my fate be any different from that of Tonalixko?”
-He turned the hand that held the cup such that Huin could see his tattoo of the emissary who doomed himself by drinking teotilistli.
+“If this really is teotilistli,” Apistli raised the cup before him, as if in offering, “and myth is truth, then won’t I just die?
+The way Tonalixko just died, when he drank it?”
+He turned the hand that held the cup such that Huin could see his tattoo of Tonalixko, chosen by the gods to die.
+“If you even believe in Tonalixko, I guess,” he added.

 Apistli looked down into the cup.

 “Wait,” said another one of the monks, this one at the end of the line.
-She also sounded female to Apistli.
 “There is one more thing we need of you.
 Forgive me, Huin.”

 “There is nothing to forgive,” said Huin.
 “Please.
 Proceed.”